Native voters struggle amid growing reliance on mail-in voting

-“I was seriously thinking I’m not going to receive my ballot,” said Horseherder, who is 50 and head of the Navajo environmental justice nonprofit, Tó Nizhóní Ání.
+“I was seriously thinking I’m not going to receive my ballot,” said Horseherder, who is 50 and head of the Navajo environmental justice nonprofit Tó Nizhóní Ání.

-Though her ballot eventually did arrive, Horseherder said she is still concerned about her vote being received and counted by Election Day, given covid-19 restrictions have increased reliance on mail-in ballots and exacerbated nationwide Postal Service delays.
+Though her ballot eventually did arrive, Horseherder said she is still concerned about her vote being received and counted by Election Day, given coronavirus restrictions have increased reliance on mail-in ballots and exacerbated nationwide U.S. Postal Service delays.

 Her sentiments are shared by many Indigenous peoples and Native American rights advocates who say those living in isolated areas of reservations with limited transportation were not considered when many states expanded mail-in voting this election season to curb the spread of the novel coronavirus.

-“That shift to all vote-by-mail left Native Americans out of the conversation, because vote-by mail-doesn’t work in Indian country,” said Jacqueline De León, an attorney for the Native American Rights Fund and an enrolled member of the Isleta Pueblo, a Native American tribe in New Mexico.
+“That shift to all vote-by-mail left Native Americans out of the conversation because vote-by-mail doesn’t work in Indian country,” said Jacqueline De León, an attorney for the Native American Rights Fund and an enrolled member of the Isleta Pueblo, a Native American tribe in New Mexico.

 The Native American Rights Fund and other groups have filed lawsuits demanding that various states — including Nevada, Montana, South Dakota, Alaska and Arizona — extend their ballot receipt deadlines, open satellite election offices on reservations and decriminalize ballot collecting, which allows non-relatives to gather and submit ballots on another’s behalf.

 These efforts are critical to protecting Native American voting rights that were already hindered by poor access to voter registration offices and polling stations and other barriers, De León said.
-The pandemic, which has disproportionately affected Indigenous communities in the United States, has further jeopardized native people’s ability to vote, with polling stations closing, post offices reducing their hours and mandatory lockdowns and curfews limiting voter education and registration activities on reservations.
+The pandemic, which has disproportionately affected Indigenous communities in the United States, has further jeopardized native people’s ability to vote, with polling stations closing, post offices reducing their hours and mandatory shutdowns and curfews limiting voter education and registration activities on reservations.

 The obstacles have come during an election year when Native communities have a high incentive to vote, said OJ Semans, the co-executive director of Four Directions, a nonpartisan Native American voting rights organization based in South Dakota.
 Sacred lands and ancestral burial sites have been negatively affected by construction of the border wall between the United States and Mexico and the Keystone XL and Dakota Access pipelines, he said, projects supported by the Trump administration.